ymich9963/mdnotes.nvim/README.md

 Read the documentation with `:h mdnotes.txt`.

 ## 🔥 Features

+### 🧭 Navigation
 - Open hyperlinks to files and URLs with `:Mdn open`.
 - Set your index file and go there with `:Mdn home`.
 - Set your journal file and go there with `:Mdn journal`.
+- Can go backwards and forwards in notes history by using `:Mdn go_back` and  `:Mdn go_forward`.
 - Open Wikilinks (`[[link]]` or `[[link#Section]])` with `:Mdn open_wikilink`.

+### 💁 Formatting
 - Toggle hyperlinks with `:Mdn toggle_hyperlink` which pastes your copied hyperlink over the selected text or removes it.
+- Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.

+### 🖇️ Wikilinks
+- Rename link references and the file itself using `:Mdn rename_link_references`.
 - Show backlinks of the current file with `:Mdn show_backlinks` or to show the backlinks of a Wikilink by hovering over the link and executing the same command.

+### 👩‍💼 Asset Management
+- Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.
+- Use `:Mdn move_unused_assets` to move unused assets to a separate folder.
+- Insert an image or file from clipboard using `:Mdn insert_image` or `:Mdn insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
+Requires `xclip` or `wl-clipboard` for Linux.

+### 🧍‍♂️ Uncategorised
 - Implements an outliner mode by doing `:Mdn toggle_outliner`.
 Make sure to exit afterwards by re-toggling.
-- Insert an image or file from clipboard using `:Mdn insert_image` or `:Mdn insert_file` which creates the appropriate link and copies or moves the image to your assets folder.
-Requires `xclip` or `wl-clipboard` for Linux.
 - Supports Windows eccentricities.
-- Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.
-- Use `:Mdn move_unused_assets` to move unused assets to a separate folder.
-- Can go backwards and forwards in notes history by using `:Mdn go_back` and  `:Mdn go_forward`.
-- Toggle the appropriate formatting with `:Mdn bold/italic/inline_code/strikethrough_toggle`.
-- Rename link references and the file itself using `:Mdn rename_link_references`.
-- When journalling quickly insert a journal entry using `:Mdn insert_journal_entry` which enters a date (in a customiseable format) and a `---` separator.

 ## 👽 Setup
 ```lua